victorcynzo/cor/README.md

 ## Performance

 Cor is optimized for performance with:
-- Native C++ implementation for core algorithms
+- Efficient Python implementation
-- OpenCV integration for efficient video processing
+- OpenCV integration for fast video processing
-- Multi-threaded processing capabilities
+- Optimized algorithms for gaze detection
 - Memory-efficient streaming for large video files

 ## Progress Tracking